nearit/Android-SDK/README.md

 ### Custom background behavior ###

 If you need a different approach for notifying region enter, other than having a notification at every instance of this event, you need to subclass 2 classes (a BroadcastReceiver and an IntentService) and properly add them in your manifest.
-See the sample for an implementation of this scenario.
+See the sample for an implementation of this scenario (including how to track a notified recipe).
 Here's a snippet of the manifest:

 ```xml
 <!-- region messages -->